eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 1. When contacting the Wallet Provider, the User authenticates the Wallet Provider.
-This means the User is sure that they are visiting the website or the user portal of the genuine Wallet Provider who is responsible for the User's Wallet Unit, and not a spoofed website or portal.
+This means the User is sure that they are visiting the website or the User portal of the genuine Wallet Provider who is responsible for the User's Wallet Unit, and not a spoofed website or portal.
 This can be done, for instance, by using standard mechanisms such as TLS server authentication.